Almonds and Olivez

 Some of the noted side effects of consuming cabbage include stomach pain and other gastrointestinal discomforts such as bloating and diarrhoea (Altobelli et al., 2017).
 Research has also shown that a high intake of cabbage may also cause thyroid issues (Choi and Kim, 2014).

-According to studies, cruciferous vegetables like brussels sprouts and cabbage are said to contain thiocyanates (i.e., goitrogens), which is a degraded form of thioglucosides.
-As such, the consumption of high amounts of these cruciferous vegetables may prevent the transportation of iodine to the thyroid which can adversely affect how the thyroid functions (Bosetti et a; 2002).
+According to studies, cruciferous vegetables like Brussels sprouts and cabbage are said to contain thiocyanates (i.e., goitrogens), which is a degraded form of thioglucosides.
+As such, the consumption of high amounts of these cruciferous vegetables may prevent the transportation of iodine to the thyroid which can adversely affect how the thyroid functions (Bosetti et al. 2002).
 Therefore, large quantities of cabbage and low iodine intake can have a serious effect on the thyroid (Truong et al 2010).

 Cabbage may also interfere with certain medications, especially those used for the thinning of the blood.
 This is due to the fact that it has a high amount of vitamin K, a nutrient that helps with the clotting of blood.
 As such, those who are on blood-thinning medications should seek medical guidance when consuming cabbage (Scott et al. 2012).